SMByC/ThRasE/docs/README.md

   views, pixel table with colors and values, navigation settings and status, current tile, size dialog, current extent and position, among others.

-> `Optional:` If you are using network layers in the view (such as Google, Bing, Esri satellite) use save/load a Qgis
+> `Important:` If you are using web or network layers (such as images from Google, Esri, GEE or XYZ), save and load your
-> project, `important:` load first the Qgis project before load the .yml saved with ThRasE
+> QGIS project, and then load the ThRasE configuration file (.yaml).

 ## About us